Daniel-VDM/Intro-CS-projects/README.md

 >*There are 4 projects.
 However two projects of note are the __Scheme project__ and __Ants project__.*
 >
 >- The Scheme project demonstrates my knowledge of building the core logic of an interpreter as well as my knowledge of the Scheme language.
->- Ants project demonstrates my knowledge of programming on a large scale project using object oriented programming.
+>- Ants project demonstrates my knowledge of working on a large scale project using object oriented programming.